Visit the Doctor of Psychology in Psychology (PSYD) Homepage

-Demonstrating a commitment to improving access to behavioral health services and leadership in health professions education, the School of Nursing and Health Professions at the University of San Francisco offers a Doctor of Psychology (PsyD) program in Clinical Psychology.
+Demonstrating a commitment to improving access to behavioral health services and leadership in health professions education, the School of Nursing and Health Professions at the University of San Francisco offers a Doctor of Psychology (PsyD) program in Psychology.
 The innovative program:

 - Emphasizes the integration of mental, emotional and physical health in applied settings

 - Focuses on cultural competence in meeting the needs of underserved populations

 As a general concept, behavioral health refers to a field of scientific study, academic education, and clinical health care practice that focuses on the integration of psychosocial, behavioral, and biomedical knowledge relevant to health and illness.

 Mission of the Program